getsynq/connections-tableau/README.md

 # connections-tableau
-Small utility to collect Tableau information which is only available with Admin permissions
+Small utility to collect Tableau information which is only available with Admin permissions.